-What should you do should you need to enter a permit-requited confined space?
+What should you do if you need to enter a permit-required confined space?

 - Do not enter any confined space without being full informed about the space and the hazards of that confined space.
 Do not rely on there being a sign or label identifying a space as a permit-required confined space.
 Don't make assumptions.

 - Do not enter permit-required confined spaces without having a permit to enter that space.